Benzoin96485/Benzoin96485.github.io/_pages/about.md

 Nice to meet you!
 I'm Weiliang Luo (罗伟梁) from Dalian, Liaoning, China.
 I'm a Ph.
 D. student at [MIT Chemistry](https://chemistry.mit.edu/), advised by [Prof. Heather J. Kulik](http://hjkgrp.mit.edu/author/heather-j.-kulik/).

 My research interest is molecular modeling/simulation, rational molecular design, and AI for chemistry.
-I believe that scientific computation and machine learning will replace serendipity with certainty in traditional, labor-intensive chemical discovery.
+I'm working on the multiscale modeling of metalloenzyme catalysis across electronic and atomistic structures.

 My undergraduate study is at [CCME, PKU](https://www.chem.pku.edu.cn/).
 I conducted my undergraduate research on graph neural networks (GNN) for ADME/T property prediction at [Molecular Design Lab](http://mdl.ipc.pku.edu.cn/mdlweb/home.php), supervised by Prof. Luhua Lai and Dr. Jianfeng Pei.

 When I was a research intern at [DP Technology](https://www.dp.tech/), I focused on cutting-edge algorithms for the free energy evaluation of small drug molecules.
 I contributed to the molecular dynamics (MD) simulation, chemoinformatics, and software engineering in the free energy perturbation (FEP) module of the next-generation drug design platform [Hermite](https://hermite.dp.tech/).
 My undergraduate thesis completed here was about accurate FEP calculation and p*K* <sub>a</sub> prediction for drug-like molecules with complex acid-base equilibrium.

-I'm always wary of data-driven methods when it comes to real, risk-sensitive scenarios with limited quality and quantity of available data.
+I believe that scientific computation and machine learning will replace serendipity with certainty in traditional, labor-intensive chemical discovery.
+However, I'm always wary of data-driven methods when it comes to real, risk-sensitive scenarios with limited quality and quantity of available data.
 Therefore, I'm on my way combining physics and statistics, understanding the relationship between data and models, and decoding the structure of the chemical space.
 Hope to find ones who are also excited about this vision.

 Thank you for your visiting!